Search

 ❌ Error: 'vite' is not recognized as an internal or external command, operable program or batch file.

-• Double-check that you ran npm install before executing npm run dev.
-This step installs Vite, which is required to run the project locally.
+• Double-check that you ran npm install to install Vite before executing npm run dev.
+The project requires Vite to run locally.

 ❌ Error: Editor engine could not be loaded: The License Key (API Key) you are using to access CE.SDK is invalid